 The latest information on our response:

-09-17 Update: Second Harvest Food Bank is actively responding to the impact of Hurricane Ida.
-This storm has caused severe damage in our area, and we are actively responding across all parishes impacted by this powerful hurricane.
+11-16-21 Update: Second Harvest Food Bank is actively responding to the impact of Hurricane Ida.
+This storm caused severe damage in our 23-parish service area, and we are continue to respond to the hardest-hit areas impacted by this powerful hurricane.

-The parishes in which we have responded so far: Jefferson, Lafayette, Lafourche, Orleans, St Bernard, St John, St Landry, St Martin, St Mary, St. Charles, St. Tammany, Plaquemines, Tangipahoa, Terrebonne, Vermillion , and Washington.
+The parishes in which we have responded so far: Jefferson, Lafayette, Lafourche, Orleans, St Bernard, St John, St Martin, St Mary, St. Tammany, Plaquemines, Tangipahoa, Terrebonne, Vermillion , and Washington.

 In our forty-year history, Second Harvest has responded to dozens of disasters, both natural and man-made.
 While we hope for the best, we are always preparing for the worst.
 It is only with the help of our supporters, donors, and community partners that we are able to once again activate to face a major threat to our communities.